lsbxa/data-lfi/README.md

 # Data-LFI

-A script that i made
+A script that i made\n

-His function is to send payloads to a specific PHP vulnerability a LFI/CommandInject using the "data://" uri
+His function is to send payloads to a specific PHP vulnerability

+a LFI/CommandInject using the "data://" uri

 https://book.hacktricks.wiki/en/pentesting-web/file-inclusion/index.html?highlight=data%3A%2F%2F#data